NeoGeographyToolkit/StereoPipeline/docs/examples/csm.rst

 CSM cameras are stored in JSON files, in one of the following two formats:

-* ISD: It has the transforms from sensor coordinates to J2000, and from J2000 to ECEF.
+* *ISD*: This has the transforms from sensor coordinates to J2000, and from J2000 to ECEF.
-* Model state: Then the above-mentioned transforms are combined, and other information is condensed or removed.
+* *Model state*: In this file the above-mentioned transforms are combined, and other information is condensed or removed.

 The model state files have all the data needed to project ground points into the camera and vice-versa, so they are sufficient for any use in ASP.
 The model state can